-Continue reading “The Three Emotions of Fear”Category: Genres and Tropes
+Continue reading “The Three Emotions of Fear”The Art of Anachronisms

 There’s an art to using anachronisms in storytelling.
 Just throwing it into a story because you’re too lazy to make the period adjustments rarely works.
 It can make a story feel poorly researched or poorly put together.
 However, it has its uses when used well.